Battle of Frenchtown: Legacy and honors

-The site was recognized nationally when it was added to the National Register of Historic Places on December 10, 1982.
-The River Raisin National Battlefield Park was authorized on March 30, 2009, with the passing of the Omnibus Public Land Management Act, and funded later that year.
-It is one of four National Battlefield Parks in the United States, and the only one to commemorate the War of 1812.
+The battlefield was added to the National Register of Historic Places in 1982.
+In March 2009, the United States Congress authorized the creation of River Raisin National Battlefield Park.
+The park became operational in October 2010.
+It is one of only four National Battlefield Parks in the United States, and the only one to commemorate the War of 1812.

-An obelisk, located on the battlefield grounds, commemorates the victims of the Battle of Frenchtown.
+This obelisk, located in River Raisin National Battlefield Park, commemorates the victims of the battle and subsequent massacre.

-Located in downtown Monroe, the monument commemorates Kentuckians who died during the battle.
+This monument south of the River Raisin commemorates the Kentuckians who died in the battle.